 What does it take to roll a stone uphill?

 This round stone tends to roll downhill due to the force of gravity.
 It takes an input of energy to push it uphill.
-Due to diffusion, molecules tend to move from an area of high concentration (large amount) to an area of low concentration (small amount).
+Due to diffusion, molecules tend to move from an area of a large amount to an area of a small amount.
 So guess what it takes to move molecules the opposite way, from an area of low concentration to an area of high concentration?
 Energy, of course!

 As molecules are moving against their concentration gradients, active transport cannot occur without assistance.
 A carrier protein is always required in this process.
 Like facilitated diffusion, a protein in the membrane carries the molecules across the membrane, except this protein moves the molecules from a low concentration to a high concentration.
 These proteins are often called "pumps" because they use energy to pump the molecules across the membrane.
 There are many cells in your body that use pumps to move molecules.
 For example, your nerve cells (neurons) would not send messages to your brain unless you had protein pumps moving molecules by active transport.

-The sodium-potassium pump ( Figure below ) is an example of an active transport pump.
-The sodium-potassium pump uses ATP to move sodium (Na + ) and potassium (K + ) ions to where they are already highly concentrated.
+The sodium-potassium pump (Figure below) is an example of an active transport pump.
+The sodium-potassium pump uses ATP to move three sodium (Na+) ions and two potassium (K+) ions to where they are already highly concentrated.
 Sodium ions move out of the cell, and potassium ions move into the cell.
+How do these ions then return to their original positions?
+As the ions now can flow down their concentration gradients, facilitated diffusion returns the ions to their original positions either inside or outside the cell.

 - During active transport, a protein pump uses energy, in the form of ATP, to move molecules from an area of low concentration to an area of high concentration.